Booss3my/Booss3my.github.io/_portfolio/portfolio-2.md

 #### Inference Latency:

-For a chosen window size of 20 minutes (sampled at 1Hz) on a single Kaggle P100 GPU notebook, the latency of the inference pipeline was found to be less than 30ms.
+For a chosen window size of 20 minutes (sampled at 1Hz) and on the local machine, the latency of the inference pipeline was found to be less than 30ms.
 This remarkable efficiency ensures that the capacity prediction process doesn't impede the charging-discharging cycle, eliminating any waiting time after a full charge.
 The real-time nature of the system is crucial for maintaining the continuous operation of the battery without unnecessary delays.

 #### Mean Absolute Error (MAE):